sabamdarif/termux-desktop/hw-acceleration.md

 <br><br>

-# Performance results
+# Performance results:

-Device used: Lenovo Legion Y700 2022 model (Snapdragon 870 - Adreno 650)

 ### This Test Was Made By [DroidMaster](https://github.com/LinuxDroidMaster)

+> Device used: Lenovo Legion Y700 2022 model (Snapdragon 870 - Adreno 650)

 🔥[[Video -By DroidMaster] Hardware Acceleration Part 1 - What it is, how it is used (VIRGL AND ZINK)](https://www.youtube.com/watch?v=fgGOizUDQpY)
 🔥[[Video -By DroidMaster] Hardware Acceleration Part 2 - (VIRGL, ZINK, TURNIP) - how can you use them](https://youtu.be/07kq4RHbXrE?si=5ClDpIm8Kr3M0Y_D)